-Risk Assessment Impact and management of risk, commentary 2022 % 15 10 15 14 14 26 94 Geographic concentration Likelihood: Consequence: Consequence: Consequence: Consequence: Consequence: Consequence: Consequence and trends in the Stockholm office market, because our property portfolio is concentrated to the Stockholm region.
+Risk Assessment Impact and management of risk, commentary 2022 Geographic concentration Likelihood: Consequence: The company is affected by employment figures and trends in the Stockholm office market, because our property portfolio is concentrated to the Stockholm region.
 Given Stockholm's strong position, growth and heavily service-based industry structure, we deem the risk to be low.
 Our strategy generates many benefits of scale and contributes to both an increase in net operating income and higher property values.
 With a focus on urban development in attractive locations, we are able to influence the appeal and supply available in the districts.
 We have a thorough knowledge of our submarkets and customer needs and demand.
 The population of Stockholm and the number of office workers are continuing to grow, which indicates that there will also be greater demand for offices in the long term.
-1 5 100 expire.
-Property expen- ses Likelihood: Consequence: We pursue structured efforts to reduce our consumption of heating, electricity and water.
+Property expenses Likelihood: Consequence: The risk of increased property costs is considered to be medium.
+Tax decisions, changes in market prices and seasonal variations affect our cost structure.
+Property tax and ground rent, where the potential to affect the size of the cost is limited, account for a large part of these expenses.
+Other expenses, including running costs, maintenance and tariff-based expenses such as electricity and heating depend on price levels and consumption.
+Expenses for the running and maintenance of properties are subject to seasonal variations.
+For example, cold and snowy winters give rise to higher costs for heating and snow clearance, while hot summers result in higher cooling costs.
+We pursue structured efforts to reduce our consumption of heating, electricity and water.
 We also conduct regular contract negotiations and procurements aimed at reducing costs.
-The operations organi- sation continuously focuses on cost effectiveness and capitalising on savings opportunities in order to create a sustainably secure cost base.
+The operations organisation continuously focuses on cost effectiveness and capitalising on savings opportunities in order to create a sustainably secure cost base.
 A large portion of property expenses is paid for by tenants, thus reducing the company's exposure.
 Since the standard of the investment property portfolio is high, maintenance expenses are low.
 The surplus ratio in 2022 was 74 per cent.
 Properties' operation and function Likelihood: Consequence: There are increasingly stringent requirements for efficient management from a customer perspective, financial perspective and in relation to environmental impact.
 The risk is deemed to be low for our portfolio as a whole, while for individual properties it can be high.
-Our property management is customer-oriented and we have effective system support for daily follow-up in running the proper- ties and customer fault reports.
-We work with maintenance plans, environmental certifications and ambitious energy usage and waste management targets, etc. All properties are connected, and we are at the forefront when it comes to using digital technology to manage and monitor the day- to-day operations of our properties.
+Our property management is customer-oriented and we have effective system support for daily follow-up in running the properties and customer fault reports.
+We work with maintenance plans, environmental certifications and ambitious energy usage and waste management targets, etc. All properties are connected, and we are at the forefront when it comes to using digital technology to manage and monitor the day-to-day operations of our properties.